hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

-Depending on the chosen [operational mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single [Azure VM instance](https://azure.microsoft.com/en-us/services/virtual-machines/) for demo or proof of concept installations to multiple instances connected to [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) and
+Depending on the chosen [operational mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for Terraform Enterprise range from a single [Azure VM instance](https://azure.microsoft.com/en-us/services/virtual-machines/) for demo or proof of concept installations to multiple instances connected to [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) and